Concordium/concordium.github.io/README.md

 The `mainnet` branch contains documentation for the current Mainnet, and should always be compatible with the current Mainnet.
 Contributions such as improvements for the Mainnet documentation, should be branched of `mainnet` and then merged into both `mainnet` and `main` if still relevant.

+**Note: New Mainnet-compatible features**:
+Documentation for new features expected to be released on the current Mainnet (could be a new feature for the Concordium Desktop-Wallet), should be branched of `mainnet`.
+The branch can be merged with `main` to be accessible on Testnet, then be merged into `mainnet` when released to Mainnet.

 ## Style guide

 ### Language